Contrasting Grocery Outlet (GO) & Its Competitors

 |2.27

-Grocery Outlet presently has a consensus price target of $30.71, indicating a potential upside of 6.06%.
-As a group, “Grocery stores” companies have a potential upside of 19.85%.
-Given Grocery Outlet’s peers higher possible upside, analysts clearly believe Grocery Outlet has less favorable growth aspects than its peers.
+Grocery Outlet presently has a consensus price target of $30.71, suggesting a potential upside of 13.34%.
+As a group, “Grocery stores” companies have a potential upside of 22.27%.
+Given Grocery Outlet’s peers higher probable upside, analysts plainly believe Grocery Outlet has less favorable growth aspects than its peers.

 Summary